AmberLee2427/chunky/docs/design/SEMANTIC_CHUNKER.md

 ## 1. Background & Motivation

 Our existing `SmartChunker` performs a hybrid of sliding windows and heuristic boundary searches.
 When processing medium-sized code files the forward/backward scans can explode in CPU and memory, causing build failures.
 We also have no semantic awareness for other file types, leading to arbitrary splits.
-To make the knowledge-base pipeline reliable and extensible we want a modular chunking library that:
+To make the knowledge-base pipeline reliable and extensible we want a modular chunking library that plugs cleanly into the Nancy Brain build as well as the new MCP-based RAG service powering the Slack bot.
+The same library will ship as a standalone package (working name `chunky`) so other indexing services can reuse it.
+We want that library to:

 - Handles our common file types (Python, Markdown, JSON/YAML, plain text) with sensible defaults.
 - Lets us plug in stronger semantic strategies (AST, embeddings) as optional enhancements.